Sharp Portable Air Conditioner CV2P10SC Review

 The Sharp CV2P10SC has a 10,500 BTU capacity designed to cool rooms up to 410 square feet in size.
 It measures 17.7 inches deep by 22.8 inches wide by 32.6 inches high and weighs in at around 90 pounds.
 It’s a solid and stable unit that should deliver years of reliable service.

-The dehumidifier works great at removing excessive moisture (up to 60 pints per day, according to Sharp) in the air, making it a terrific fixture for any basement.
+The dehumidifier works great at removing excessive moisture in the air (up to 60 pints per day, according to Sharp), making it a terrific fixture for any basement.
 And the High Density Plasmacluster® Ion Generator helps keep the air fresh while eliminating any static electricity.

 Is The Sharp CV2P10SC Easy To Control?